SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 Something Harvest taught me was how to think of my time in terms of the value.
 If I'm doing business development, vs. web development vs. a call with a client, I've become way  more conscious of how I spend my time.
 I'm tracking my time this very moment.
 So meta.

 * browser, phone, computer apps to make tracking time accessible
-* apply viaried billable rates based on the type of task you're working on.
+* apply varied billable rates based on the type of task you're working on.
-* if you've been inactive on your computer for an extended amout of time, Harvest will catch it and ask if you want to stop the timer and roll back the time.
+* if you've been inactive on your computer for an extended amount of time, Harvest will catch it and ask if you want to stop the timer and roll back the time.
 * generate invoices for your clients from right within harvest
 * integrate with your accounting app (Quickbooks has a native integration, we use Wave for account, so I integrated that via Zapier)

-When Harvest may not be for you.
+### When Harvest may not be for you.

-The free version is pretty limited, you can only have two projects.
+### The free version is pretty limited, you can only have two projects.
 I upgraded because tracking my time is really important to me and how we serve our clients

 It also integrates with Asana right in the app!